etnad101/school-notes/Year 2/GG-294/Week 6.md

 	- monitors and evaluates management effectiveness
 ## Negative Environmental Impacts
 1. Destroys the environmental resources on which it depends
-2. occur when the level of visitor use is greater than the environment's ability ot cope
+2. occur when the level of visitor use is greater than the environment's ability to cope
 ### Three main impact areas
 #### Depletion of natural resources
 - Water resources